-2 sets of water quality monitoring were carried out on 3 and 18 April 2009 at 9 marine and 6 freshwater monitoring locations.
-For F_Filter (fresh water station), no filter effluent was discharging during sampling except during rainstorm event, thus no water sample was taken.
-Rainstorm events were recorded on 16 and 25 May 2009 during this reporting month.
+2 sets of water quality monitoring were carried out on 30th April and 11th May 2009 at 9 marine and 6 freshwater monitoring locations.
+For F_Filter (fresh water station), no filter effluent was discharging during sampling except during rainstorm events, thus no water sample was taken.
+Rainstorm events were recorded on 25th April, 21st May, 23rd and 24th May 2009 during this reporting month.

-Exceedances found at TTC marine station only (Chlorophyll a) and freshwater stations (F_DA, F_DB, F_DC, Lake 1D, F_Filter and F_Inland M) are considered non-project related during the reporting month.
+Exceedances found at M_Marsh, KS and M_RO2 marine station (mainly turbidity) and freshwater stations (F_DA, F_DB, F_DC, Lake 1D, F_Filter and F_Inland M - mainly chlorophyll a) are considered non-project related during the reporting month.